 Novel crystalline solids for energy conversion

 Development of methods for preparation of thermally and chemically stable crystalline materials related to organo-halide perovskites.
-Studies of their optical and electronic properties and testing in photocatalysis, photovoltaics and optoelectronics.
+Studies of their optical and electronic properties and testing their performance in photocatalysis, photovoltaics and optoelectronics.